-I’ve used it for years and have never really had an issue with it, but I know some people out there really don’t like to use a whipped topping with the many ingredients that are in it.
-I won’t go through them all, but you can Google them.
+I’ve used cool whip for years and have never really had an issue with it, but I know some people out there really don’t like to use a whipped topping with the many artificial ingredients.

-I’m certainly not here to bash Cool Whip because it’s something I’ve grown up with and may use now and again as I know people do use it for the convenience.
+I’m certainly not here to bash Cool Whip because it’s something I’ve grown up with and will probably continue using now and then for its convenience.